Zeally History, Family Crest & Coats of Arms

 Another 50 words (4 lines of text) are included under the topic Early Zeally Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Zeally family to the New World and Oceana
+Migration of the Zeally family

 Research into various historical records has revealed some of first members of the Zeally family to immigrate North America: Robert Seely, who arrived in Massachusetts in 1630 with the Winthrop Fleet; William Seely, who came to Barbados in 1635; John Seely, who came to Virginia in 1654.